Instead of using a camera, Louisa Schmolke captures architecture from around the world in her sketchbooks! Chech out her favourite spots in Norway!

-Louisa is an Scottish artist, architectural designer and content creator based in London.
-She create travel content through painting, drawing and capturing this process on trips around the world!
-In 2025 she visited Norway and left with drawings of the places she visited.
+Louisa is a Scottish artist, architectural designer, and content creator based in London.
+She creates travel content by painting, drawing, and capturing her artistic process on trips around the world!
+In 2025 she visited Norway and left with new drawings of the places she visited.

 What motivated you to become an architectural designer?

 "I was always interested in sketching and photography from a young age!
-I wasn’t sure what to study at University (like many young people) and I applied to architecture as I thought it would be a degree which would provide me with a variety of skills.
-I ended up thriving in the course and continued on to do a Masters in Architecture, graduating best final year student after expressing my final thesis through the medium of artwork."
+I wasn’t sure what to study at university (like many young people), and I applied to architecture as I thought it would be a degree that would provide me with a variety of skills.
+I ended up thriving on the course and continued on to do a Master's in Architecture, graduating as the best final year student after presenting my final thesis through the medium of artwork."

-How did the idea of traveling around the world and drawing emerge?
+How did the idea of travelling around the world and drawing emerge?

 "I've been travelling since I was 16, always jetting off (back when flights were far cheaper and Brexit hadn't impacted travel!).
 I used to live and work in Washington DC and I travelled every other weekend around that side of the world.

-I am always trying to get to new countries and Norway was high on my list and I couldn’t have asked for a better 10 days there in summer 2025."
+I'm always trying to get to new countries and Norway was high on my list.
+I couldn’t have asked for a better 10 days than I had there in summer 2025."

 What is it about an object that makes you want to draw it specifically?

-"I think I just use drawing mostly as a tool to 'record' and to remember, it is all about the documentation for me, and the ability to flick back through pages and know exactly where I was and how I was feeling when I made the sketch or painting."
+"I think I just use drawing mostly as a tool to 'record' and to remember.
+It's all about the documentation for me, and the ability to flick back through pages and know exactly where I was and how I was feeling when I made the sketch or painting."